The Meritorious Teaching Award in Herpetology

 • Superior mentoring of students in herpetology, as evidenced by student testimonials, student publications, and placement of students in professional positions in herpetological fields.

-The nomination packet (submitted as a single electronic PDF) must include the following documents that are clearly numbered and labeled:
+The nomination packet (submitted as a single electronic PDF) must include the following documents:

 Committee Chair: